barryclark/jekyll-now/_pages/blog.md

 comments: true
 ---

-Most of my blogs are technical blogs written mainly for my own reference.
-I'd be happy if any of you find them useful too.
+Most of my blogs are technical blogs written for Data Scientists, Analysts, or Soccer Analysts.
+I'd be happy if any of you find them useful.
+Feel free to share your feedback.

 <ul>